ros-controls/ros2_control/controller_manager/doc/userdoc.rst

       -u, --unload-on-kill  Wait until this application is interrupted and unload controller --controller-manager-timeout CONTROLLER_MANAGER_TIMEOUT
-                            Time to wait for the controller manager --controller-manager-switch-timeout CONTROLLER_MANAGER_SWITCH_TIMEOUT
+                            Time to wait for the controller manager --switch-timeout SWITCH_TIMEOUT
+                            Time to wait for a successful state switch of controllers.
+Useful if the controller_manager is not immediately ready, e.g., paused simulations at startup
-                            Time to wait for the controller manager to switch controllers --activate-as-group   Activates all the parsed controllers list together instead of one by one.
+      --activate-as-group   Activates all the parsed controllers list together instead of one by one.
 Useful for activating all chainable controllers altogether